-(i) MS-LSP Timing Metrics are traditional LSP metrics that indicate the timing of seasonality at each pixel, and include the day-of-year corresponding to 15 percent, 50 percent and 90 percent of Enhanced Vegetation Index-2 (EVI2) amplitude during the green-up and green-down period; an additional metric included in this group ("integrated greenness") corresponds to the sum of daily interpolated EVI2 values during each growth cycle.

-(ii) MS-LSP Reflectance Metrics provide the modeled reflectance value in each of the six Harmonized Landsat-Sentinel 2 (HLS) bands corresponding to each MS-LSP timing metric.

-(iii) MS-LSP Mean and Anomaly Metrics provide the mean and anomaly in weekly EVI2, along with the cumulative growing season anomaly in EVI2 at each pixel, and are designed to measure in-season departures from normal conditions associated with disturbance, drought, land cover change, and other sources of change in surface conditions.
+- (i) MS-LSP Timing Metrics are traditional LSP metrics that indicate the timing of seasonality at each pixel, and include the day-of-year corresponding to 15 percent, 50 percent and 90 percent of Enhanced Vegetation Index-2 (EVI2) amplitude during the green-up and green-down period; an additional metric included in this group ("integrated greenness") corresponds to the sum of daily interpolated EVI2 values during each growth cycle. - (ii) MS-LSP Reflectance Metrics provide the modeled reflectance value in each of the six Harmonized Landsat-Sentinel 2 (HLS) bands corresponding to each MS-LSP timing metric. - (iii) MS-LSP Mean and Anomaly Metrics provide the mean and anomaly in weekly EVI2, along with the cumulative growing season anomaly in EVI2 at each pixel, and are designed to measure in-season departures from normal conditions associated with disturbance, drought, land cover change, and other sources of change in surface conditions.

 A key feature of the full MS-LSP product is that it includes three distinct types of information that complement each other.
 SDSs included in category (i) provide traditional LSP metrics that characterize the timing of seasonality in land surface "greenness" at each pixel.
 SDSs included in category (ii) provide surface reflectances in each HLS band based on daily interpolated values estimated by the MS-LSP algorithm.
 These SDSs provide users with six gap-free HLS images that capture seasonal dynamics in surface reflectances, while at the same time dramatically reducing temporal correlation and data dimensionality relative to the raw HLS data.
-SDSs included in category (ii), on the other hand, will be generated in-season and are designed to provide near real-time data regarding anomalies in weekly EVI2 values relative to longer-term average conditions.
+SDSs included in these first two categories of require a full seasonal cycle before they can be created.
+SDSs included in category (iii), on the other hand, will be generated in-season and are designed to provide near real-time data regarding anomalies in weekly EVI2 values relative to longer-term average conditions.
 These SDSs will support the needs of users who require timely information related to ecosystem health and disturbances for whom retrospective data products are less useful.